simpledotorg/simple-server/README.md

 The app can be configured using a .env file.
 Look at .env.development for sample configuration

 ## Running the application locally
+bundle install
+rake db:migrate
+rails server
-The application will start at http://localhost:3000.
+The application will start at http://localhost:3000
 ```bash
 RAILS_ENV=development bundle exec rails server
 ```